mturk/svcbatch/docs/manage.md

 and both `-` and `/` can be used as switches.
 This means that `/bin /Bin -bin and -BIN` can be used for the same option.

+Command options arguments can be part or the command option separated by either `:` or `=` character.
+This means that `/start:auto`, `/start=auto` or `/start auto` are the same.

+However arguments for options `/binpath`, `/description` and `/displayname` must be declared as separate command line argument.

+Some command options have alternate names.
+For example either `/bin` or `/binpath` can be used to set the service's BinaryPathName.

 ## Common options